-Prior to the financial crisis, the Lisbon Strategy could be regarded as a qualified success in the field of employment, at least if one assumes there to have been causal relationships between the Lisbon Agenda and growing employment rates across Europe.
-On the other hand, though, the Lisbon Strategy largely failed to deliver on its ambitious promise concerning poverty.
-Notwithstanding generally higher employment rates many Member States encountered a standstill in the poverty record.
-We do not observe a general conversion of employment policy success in anti-poverty success.
+Prior to the financial crisis, the Lisbon strategy could be regarded as a qualified success in the field of employment, at least if one assumes there to have been causal relationships between the Lisbon agenda and growing employment rates across Europe.
+On the other hand, though, the Lisbon strategy largely failed to deliver on its ambitious promise concerning poverty.
+Notwithstanding generally higher employment rates, as well as declining poverty in some Member States, other Member States saw poverty increase.
+In many Member States there was a standstill in the poverty record.
+Rather than a general conversion of employment policy success in anti-poverty success, the overall picture seems one of convergence of national at-risk-of poverty rates: poverty rates increased in some Member States where they were traditionally low, and decreased in other Member States where they were traditionally high.
 Hence, it is important to understand the missing links between employment policy success (or failure) and inclusion policy success (or failure).
 We explore those missing links, relying on the statistical apparatus of the EU Labour Force Survey (EU LFS) and the EU Survey on Income and Living Conditions (EU SILC).

 At the poverty side of the equation, our focus is on the share of individuals at risk of poverty in the 20-to-59 age cohort.
-Since the poverty risk of an individual is determined on the basis of the income of the household to which that individual belongs, the relation between at-risk-of-poverty rates and employment rates must, first of all, be analyzed at the household level.
-Hence, we will establish measures of household employment.
-Our time frame for the analysis of poverty risks is determined by the use of EU SILC 2005 and EU SILC 2008(1).
-This short time frame is linked to data limitations, but is also interesting per se, as we want to study the trajectory of EU welfare states(2) during the 'good economic years'.
+Since the poverty risk of an individual is determined on the basis of the income of the household to which that individual belongs, the relation between at-risk-of-poverty rates and employment rates must, first of all, be analyzed at the household level; hence, we will establish measures of household employment.
+As we will explain in Section 1, at that side of the equation we face a difficult choice between different conceptions of household employment rates.
+Our time frame for the analysis of poverty risks is determined by the use of EU SILC 2005 and EU SILC 2008.
+Since EU SILC 2005 refers to observations in 2007 and 2008, we will label the time frame of these poverty analyses as '2004/5-2007/8'.3 This short time frame is linked to data limitations, but is also interesting per se, as we want to study the